-Well, the Remaster Pictures option comes hidden on the Samsung Gallery app and is only available for One UI 3/3.1 or above version running Galaxy devices.
+Well, the Remaster Pictures option comes hidden on the Samsung Gallery app and is only available for One UI 3/3.1 or above versions running Galaxy devices.
 You should keep it in mind.
 However, some users report that Samsung is pushing this feature to the One UI 3.1 version.

 Although previously it was found on plenty of devices running the One UI 3.0 version, the feature wasn’t available across all compatible devices depending on the CSCs.
-Luckily, the feature is now globally available on the One UI 3.1 that offers AI (Artificial Intelligence) based image recognition.
+Luckily, the feature is now globally available on the One UI 3.1 which offers AI (Artificial Intelligence) based image recognition.

-So, that all of your images on the Gallery app or your Galaxy device will be in crisp & clear visibility as well as in higher pixels resolution quality.
+So, that all of your images on the Gallery app or your Galaxy device will be in crisp & clear visibility as well as in higher pixel resolution quality.
 That’s the primary task of the Remaster Pictures feature which works really well and improves the image quality that you can easily notice at a first glance whatsoever.

 How to Find and Use Remaster Pictures Feature on Samsung Gallery App?